ippontech/blog-usa/posts/create-a-modern-web-app-using-vuejs-and-spring-boot-with-jhipster.md

  Custom routes should be added after the comment `// jhipster-needle-add-entity-to-router - JHipster will add entities to the router here` so it does not break things when other entities are generated.

-The field `meta` is used for checking user's authorities (can be used to pass any variables as well):
+The field `meta` is used for checking user's authorities and it can be used to pass other variables:

 ```javascript
 // This route will only allow users with the "ROLE_ADMIN" authority